feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 [Read more about this feature](../reference/alpha-aws-lambda-feature-server.md)

 ### 4.3.
-Java based Feature Server deployed on Kubernetes
+Go feature server deployed on Kubernetes

-For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance Java feature server.
+For users with very latency-sensitive and high QPS use-cases, Feast offers a high-performance [Go feature server](../reference/feature-servers/go-feature-server.md).
-Besides the benefits of running on JVM, this implementation also provides a gRPC API, which guarantees good connection utilization and small request / response body size (compared to JSON).
-You will need the Feast Java SDK to retrieve features from this service.
-This SDK wraps all the gRPC logic for you and provides more convenient APIs.
+It can use either HTTP or gRPC.

-The Java based feature server can be deployed to Kubernetes cluster via Helm charts in a few simple steps:
+The Go feature server can be deployed to a Kubernetes cluster via Helm charts in a few simple steps:

 1. Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm 3](https://helm.sh/)
 2. Add the Feast Helm repository and download the latest charts: